 When was the first encounter you had with 3D printing?

 Gustavo: I learned about 3d printing several years ago but at that time equipment was expensive and not so easy to find.
-About three to four years ago, I started to work with it for my teaching and research interests.
+About 6 years ago is when I started to work with it for my teaching and research interests.
 I thought it was a very good way to fabricate custom devices and facilitate access to custom designs for medical devices in a very affordable way.

-Jenny: What inspired you to start your work related to 3D printing?
+What inspired you to start your journey in 3D printing?

 Gustavo: Being able to constantly learn more and more and being able to apply these new discoveries in my everyday work for students and patients.

 What is/are the biggest obstacle(s) in your line of work?
 If you have conquered them, what were your solutions?